American Sign Language: "accent"

-The sign ACCENT (as in a variation in speech) is done by poking your throat (lightly) once or twice with your index finger:
+sign ACCENT (as in a variation in speech) form your dominant hand

 Thank you, and keep up the good work.